-The Stuff of Family Life, published in 2017 (Rowman & Littlefield), is a finalist for the Foreword 2017 INDIES Book Awards!
+The Stuff of Family Life, published in 2017 (Rowman & Littlefield), won the silver award in the Families and Relationships Section of the Foreword 2017 INDIES Book Awards!

 Between: Living Life in Neither Extreme (Montezuma Publishing, 2017) is a collection of essays that were formerly featured on my blog.

 Love Letters: Saving Romance in the Digital Age (Routledge) was published in June 2018.

 Contemporary Parenting and Parenthood: From News Headlines to New Research (Praeger) was published in 2019.

 Stay tuned for a 2020 edited book on Cultural Construction of Childhoods, featuring authors and editors from many different countries writing about childhoods as they vary from place to place and time to time.

 My books, with details available in the links below, are accessible to academic and general interest audiences.